El Portal Porcelana

 This page is devoted to the better-known of those companies, all of which have been heavily influenced by the style popularized by Lladró - even though most have had limited success in competing with its quality.
 (I have long felt these companies would have been better off trying to develop a style of their own rather than settling for a poor imitation of Lladró's.)

 The list posted below consists of the names of Valencian (mostly) companies that I know about.
 Very few of these companies export, and their products end up on the secondary market beyond Spain, particularly on eBay®, as an indirect consequence of tourist travel to and from that country.
-Few of these mostly quite small companies have any internet presence; in fact, "Tengra," "Algora," and "Galos" are the only ones on the list that have their own web sites, and I've made their names a live link to their respective sites.
-(English translations on these sites are pretty bad, but you can usually get the gist.)
+The Tengra and Galos companies used to have web sites that are no longer operative.
 As web site marketing proliferates and sites become easier to build, more of these companies may eventually be found on the web.
+On the other hand, these companies are all small enough to come into and go out of business quickly and may never have the resources to mount a Web presence.
 In the interim, perhaps the best way to find examples of them is to do an eBay search of their names (followed by the word "porcelain" as some of these names are fairly generic).
 It's also likely that at least some of the companies on the list are no longer in production.

 Various Spanish Porcelain Companies